Tengzin/ShapePaint/README.md

 Built using Java and Swing components.

 ### How to Use
-Gradle and Java 1.8 is required.
+Gradle and Java 1.8 are required.
 ```
 gradle build
 ```